gswallow/whatsinstalled/README.md

 ## TODO

+- Write tests!
-Extend the agent to Microsoft Windows.
+- Extend the agent to Microsoft Windows.